-The globe of the sun dipping into the Tonlé Sap from the roof of Ella (see Most Underrated Experience).
+The globe of the sun dipping into the Tonlé Sap (see Most Underrated Place).

 A bowl by the leading lacquerware artisan Eric Stocker, which you can purchase at his uncommercial workshop on the outskirts of town.
 For years, the United Nations has sponsored Eric to train local craftspeople, re-teaching an ancient technique that was nearly lost.

 Up to 50% of what you might pay for an Apsara dance show and dinner could be a commission for the guide or driver who sent you there; better to see one of the performances on the Raffles’ Apsara Terrace, or at the theater attached to the Angkor Village Hotel.
 Be aware that if you ask your guide for shopping recommendations, they’ll usually steer you toward the stores that offer them the highest commissions.
-(We forbid our guides from doing this.)
+(A reputable travel specialist will forbid their guides from doing this.)